azat-co/aws-intermediate/02-modules.md

 ## Why cloud?

 Refresher from the AWS Intro course.
-Yell out loud the of cloud computing benefits! 🔊
+Yell out loud the cloud computing benefits! 🔊

 ---